 You may also consider selling off some of your unused items.
-Whether you hold a yard sale or sell a few things online, you’ll get a quick infusion of cash and kickstart a more minimalist lifestyle.
+Whether you hold a yard sale or sell a few things online.
+You may be able to get a quick infusion of cash and kickstart a more minimalist lifestyle.

 Remember to deposit your extra income into a savings account to increase your safety cushion.
 Once your emergency savings is up to snuff, you can consider socking extra money into your retirement account for an even more financially stable future.

-However - let’s face it—you’ll probably feel discouraged at times.
-It’s important to figure out what’s motivating you and surround yourself with reminders of that thing, whether it’s an easier night’s sleep, a day when you’re not afraid to open the mail, or even a future vacation or other reward.
+However — let’s face it — you’ll probably feel discouraged at times.
+It’s important to identify what’s motivating you and surround yourself with reminders of that, whether it’s an easier night’s sleep, a day when you’re not afraid to check the mail, or even a reward such as a vacation.
 Focus on your future, and you’ll get there before you know it.